 She moved to Princeton in 1998 to perfect her English and afterward felt in love with New York where she worked in the entertainment publishing industry and attended the School of Visual Arts.
 This experience led her to rub shoulders with Latino personalities like Enrique Iglesias, Shakira, Rey Ruiz, and Jose Feliciano, among others.
-After enduring three winters in the Big Apple, Claudia moved to Florida and became editor and director of “Revista Mas” Magazine.
+A few years later, Claudia moved to Florida and became editor and director of “Revista Mas” Magazine.
 Working there she realized many small businesses in the area were looking for advertising consulting and help.
-She decided to embrace her entrepreneur spirit and open the first Hispanic advertising agency in West Palm Beach under the name “CRL MEDIA.”
+She decided to embrace her entrepreneur spirit and open the first Hispanic advertising & PR agency in West Palm Beach under the name “CRL MEDIA.”

 At the same time, she served as Chairman of Volunteers for the Greater Palm Beach Area Chapter of the American Red Cross where she received the Public Relations Award and served as a Spanish spokesperson for several years.
 With the help of Red Cross staff, Claudia launched the Spanish initiative program that helped the Hispanic community endure and get essential info during hurricane season and other emergencies.
 She also lends her talent to St. Jude Children's Research Hospital, Una Mano Amiga Foundation, El Alma Hispana and other non- profits.

 In 2012, the Hispanic Chamber of Commerce of Palm Beach County named her "Latina Entrepreneur of the Year" and she received the Triunfo Award, which is the highest Distinction awarded among the Hispanic business community of Palm Beach County.